neurodebian/SciDeployGuide/guide.rst

 - how to reach a large audience and what benefits would it might provide

+Why?
+====

+Some popular commercial (e.g. Mathworks Matlab) and free and open-source (e.g. Linux kernel) software grew up from academic environments.

+Academia and research are constant generators of a software, often as a by-product of research projects.
+Often it is developed by students or researchers neither experienced in software development and/or deployment, nor having from the beginning a vision of making it available to public.
+Reasons why finally software often becomes available could be numerous -- from necessity to demonstrate the method, to making it available to others for adoption of the method, to seeking contributors and collaborators.
+But how to make a software project easy to deploy, use, and contribute?

 .. contents::

 .. accompany each section not only with a verbal description but a